Sheekhaal: Overview

 General Mohamed Ibrahim Liiqliqato, who was a Sheikhal, described in his book how the Sheikhal became associated with the Hawiye and added as ‘Martileh Hiraab’ (literally meaning guests of Hiraab).
-Shekhal are also mentioned to be one of the religious groups of Somalia along with the Ashraf.
+The Sheekhaal are also mentioned to be one of the religious groups of Somalia along with the Asharaf.

+The Wardiq a now sub clan of Issa are historically associated with the Sheekhal.